 Learn More: Paradigm and Paragon—Imperial Roman Baths

 The Collapse of the Roman British Economic System

-By about A.D.
-450, this economic system had broken down completely.
-The Britons reverted back to very small-scale, localized manufacturing of pottery, for example.
+By about AD 450, this economic system had broken down completely.
+The Britons reverted to small-scale, localized manufacturing of pottery, for example.
 The use of coins as an economic medium was abandoned.

-There’s something unusual about many of the coins that you find in Britain.
+There’s something unusual about many of the coins found in Britain.
 They have small holes punched in the top of them.
 If you couldn’t buy anything with them, you punched a hole in your coin and wore it as a necklace or as an earring.
 Money was turned into decoration rather than used as a form of economic exchange.

 Town life, too, dwindled fairly quickly in Britain, and by 450 it was essentially dead in Britain.
-The towns had been abandoned, the public buildings had been left to fall down and were no longer serving the functions they once had, and only a few squatters remained within any Roman town.
-Squatters often took up residence in odd places—the bottom of baths very often—and that indicates no one was filling up the baths anymore, and they had simply ceased to serve the function they once had.
+The towns had been abandoned, the public buildings had been abandoned, no longer serving the functions they once had, and only a few squatters remained within any Roman town.
+Squatters often took up residence in odd places—the bottom of baths very often—indicating no one was filling up the baths anymore.
+They had simply ceased to serve the function they once had.

 This abandonment of habitations that you could find in towns also occurred, to a lesser extent, in the countryside, where there is evidence of fairly substantial abandonment of Roman villas during the first half of the 5th century.
-The relative speed of this break with the Roman past, only a couple of generations, and the degree of this break, was going to have important long-term consequences for British history.
+The relative speed of this break with the Roman past, after only a couple of generations, and the degree of this break would have important long-term consequences for British history.